U-505 SUBMARINE RESURFACES AT MSI

 Then right-click on the full-size image and select 'Save Picture As' to save to your hard drive.

 - The U-505 Submarine is a 35,000-square-foot permanent exhibit that that showcases the story of the German sub’s legendary capture in World War II and explores technology and life aboard the vessel.
-[Image: Scott Brownell, Museum of Science and Industry, Chicago]
+[J.B.
+Spector, Museum of Science and Industry, Chicago]

-- Take an on-board tour of the sub to see what life was like inside the U-505 Submarine.
-[Image: Scott Brownell, Museum of Science and Industry, Chicago]
+- The propeller of the U-505 Submarine.
+[J.B.
+Spector, Museum of Science and Industry, Chicago]

 - Guests are put on patrol in a recreation of the sub’s conning tower, complete with both an attack and an aerial-navigation periscope, much like the one here on the sub.
-[Image: Scott Brownell, Museum of Science and Industry, Chicago]
+[J.B.
+Spector, Museum of Science and Industry, Chicago]

 - Get a glimpse of the crew bunks in the aft torpedo room.
-[Image: Scott Brownell, Museum of Science and Industry, Chicago]
+[J.B.
+Spector, Museum of Science and Industry, Chicago]

 Images presented here are for the express use for promoting the Museum of Science and Industry.
 All images must be properly credited.
 Images may not be reproduced by third parties without express written permission from the Museum of Science and Industry.